IBM-Security/verify-access-oidc-provider-resources/README.md

 #### 4.2 Steps

 - Download and import both `IBM Security Verify Access OIDC Provider.postman_collection.json` and `IBM Security Verify Access OIDC Provider.postman_environment.json`
+- If you directly test against the ISVA OP container, you can leave the `junction` environment variable empty.
+- If ISVA OP is behind a standard junction, you need to set the `junction` environment variable (example: `/isvaop`).
 - You should be able to execute each command in the collection.
 There is documentation inside the postman collection itself.

 #### 4.3 Keys